OVERVIEW

 You also may be eligible to claim the Educator Expense Deduction for professional development courses related to teaching that were not reimbursed by your school or by another source.

 Teachers may be eligible for the Educator Expense Deduction if they meet certain criteria.
-You must:
+You have to:

 An educator who worked in a first-grade classroom at a public school and met the hours requirement would likely qualify for the deduction.
 Similarly, a guidance counselor who purchased materials to work with students could also be eligible.